PelmeenidHapukoorega/Azure-Lab-Automation/README.md

     *   Dynamic Resource Group management

 ### How to Run
 (Note: The "Run Workflow" button is only visible to me since im the owner.
-To test this yourself, please **Fork** this repository and add your own VM_PASSWORD secret.)
+To test this yourself, please **Fork** this repository and add your own AZURE_CREDENTIALS secret.)

 1. Go to the Actions tab.
 2. Select Deploy Lab 01.